 Sundays - 8:30 AM (Sunday Mass will continue to be streamed live on our Facebook Page for those who prefer to stay at home.)

-Father Michael will be available for one hour prior to each weekday Mass for Reconciliation.
+Father Michael will be available for one hour prior to the Wednesday evening Mass for Reconciliation.

 Mass will begin at 8:30 AM.
 PLEASE TRY TO ARRIVE EARLY AS THE DOORS WILL BE SHUT WHEN MASS BEGINS.